PatrycjaData/Number_of_cities_analysis/README.md

 ## Data source
 Sample database from SQL course

+## Main Goal
+To analyze and present the number of cities for each country in a given database.

 ## Files in this project
 - `cities_per_country` - dataset exported from SQL
 - `SQL_script` - SQL query